 - Federal PELL Grant, Federal SEOG Grant, TPEG Grant and Institutional Grants (such as UTSA Grant) – automatic disbursement begins 10 days prior the start of each semester.

 - TEACH Grant – disburses after Census Date of the term (you can find the Census Date on the respective Academic Calendar)

 - Stafford Loans – Disbursement begins 10 days prior to the start of each semester.
 Entrance Counseling and a Master Promissory Note must be completed before disbursements will be issued for student loans.
 Students must be enrolled for the required number of hours as budgeted before aid will be disbursed.

 - College Access Loans (CAL) -will begin disbursement for the fall semester after September 1st.
 You will be notified once the funds have been disbursed to your student account.

 - Alternative Loans – automatic disbursement begins 10 days prior the start of each semester if you have completed the 3 disclosures to the borrower regarding their loan application, approval and acceptance status.

 - Scholarships – automatic disbursement begins 10 days prior to the start of classes unless otherwise stipulated by the donor or department.
-Some outside agency scholarships disburse after Census Date. (see Academic Calendar for the Census Date).
+Some outside agency scholarships disburse after Census Date (see Academic Calendar for the Census Date).
 The San Antonio Education Partnership (SAEP) disburses at the end of the semester.